fedir/fedir.github.com/_posts/2013-04-18-magento-installation-on-cheap-ovh-hosting.md

     apt-get install apache2 mysql-server php5 php5-mysql php-soap php5-mcrypt php5-curl php5-gd

-After that, You should create the database and configure the access for MAgento user.
+After that, You should create the database and configure the access for Magento user.

 ### References